aarron-lee/SimpleDeckyTDP/README.md

 ### Desktop App

-[SimpleDeckyTDP-Desktop App](https://github.com/aarron-lee/SimpleDeckyTDP-Desktop) - Experimental Electron frontend for the SimpleDeckyTDP Plugin's backend
+[SimpleDeckyTDP-Desktop App](https://github.com/aarron-lee/SimpleDeckyTDP-Desktop) - Desktop port of SimpleDeckyTDP

 - Note: the Desktop app does not have full feature parity with the Decky Plugin.
 Certain features cannot be implemented yet, such as:
   - per-game profiles
+  - AC Profiles (in the Desktop app, AC Profiles are only supported on select devices)
   - etc

 The Desktop App also should not be used simultaneously with the SimpleDeckyTDP decky plugin, you should only use one or the other at any given time.